-Note: Households are assigned to income tiers based on their size-adjusted income.
-Incomes are scaled to reflect a three-person household Revisions to the Current Population Survey affect the comparison of income data from 2014 onwards.
+Note: Households ere assigned 10 Income tiers based on their size-adjusted income.
+Incomes ere scaled 10 reflect a three-person household.
+Revisions to the Current Population Survey affect the comparison of income data from 2014 onwards.
 See Methodology for details.

 Source: Pew Research Center analysis of the Current Population Survey, Annual Social and Economic Supplements (IPUMS).
-"Most Americans Say There is Too Much Economic Inequality in the U.S., but Fewer Than Half Call It a Top Priority"
+"Most Americans Say There Is Too Much Economic inequality In the U.S., but Fewer Than Hall Call it a Top Priority"